GeoCat/geoserver/enterprise/webapp-training/README.md

 mvn package
 ```

-This module is intended for the production of a release war and does not deploy.
+This module is intended for the production of a release war and does not install or deploy.